You Asked, We Intend to Answer

 Nov 19, 2012

 When I started contributing to this blog I envisioned a community where individuals, parents, medical professionals and public health advocates could all gather to share immunization information and discuss current events that pertain to vaccine preventable diseases.
 While vaccines are a vital contributor to our public health, I was uncertain whether there would be enough interest to support an ongoing conversation about this one particular topic.
-However, as our blog readership continues to grow and our social media outreach extends to more than 68,000 people on our Vaccinate Your Baby Facebook page, it’s obvious that there is a great deal of interest in immunizations and plenty of people who are eager to engage in conversation.
+However, as our blog readership continues to grow and our social media outreach extends to more than 68,000 people on our Vaccinate Your Family Facebook page, it’s obvious that there is a great deal of interest in immunizations and plenty of people who are eager to engage in conversation.

 As our audience has grown, so has our interaction with real parents who struggle with specific questions and concerns pertaining to vaccinations.
 These parents are often unsure how they should interpret what they’ve heard on the playground, in the local news, or even on various internet forums.
 In our attempt to continue to provide reputable resources for everyone looking to educate themselves regarding vaccines, we’ve decided to introduce a new feature on Shot of Prevention, in which we will call upon several key medical and scientific advisors to address questions that we receive directly from our readers.